My Transsexual Summer: Production

 Channel 4 gave the programme the working title Girls Will Be Boys and Boys Will Be Girls.
 Mark Raphael, the commissioning editor for documentaries, contracted a British production company called Twenty Twenty Productions to make the series.
 Twenty Twenty was at the time a subsidiary of Shed Media.
 Former commissioning editor for documentaries Meredith Chambers served as executive producer for Channel 4, and Sam Whittaker was executive producer for Twenty Twenty.
 The series producer and director was Helen Richards.

 Filming began several weeks after the signing of the memorandum, and continued over a period of four months.
-My Transsexual Summer aired on Channel 4 in November 2011.
+My Transsexual Summer first aired on Channel 4 in November 2011.

 Participants

-The participants in the programme are four trans women and three trans men from different parts of England.
-They range in age from 22 to 52; five of the participants are under 30.
+The participants in the programme were four trans women and three trans men from different parts of England.
+They ranged in age from 22 to 52; five of the participants were under 30.